Doctor of Physical Therapy (DPT)

 Class of 2013

-Graduate Rate: 96% thus far (one student chose to leave the Program and one student delayed due to medical leave and is currently finishing the Program).
+Graduate Rate: 98% (one student chose to leave the Program).

 Employment Rate: 100% after passing Licensure Exam